AndrewDant/screen-spots/README.md

 Say "spot drag enemy" to click and drag from the current mouse position to that spot

 Check screen-spots.talon for more commands.
-You can backup your spots, delete some or all, and list all spot names
+You can delete some or all and list all spot names

 # Working Items
 display spot positions on screen, reference talon_ui_helper